 21 Victoria Avenue

-If your sample may be hazardous, please contact Tariff Classification Service in advance to arrange delivery.
+If your sample may be hazardous, please contact the Tariff Classification Service in advance to arrange delivery.

-Samples can be returned at your own cost.
-Include the return postage with the sample or arrange for collection.
+We can return your samples but you’ll have to pay for them.
+Include the return postage with your samples or arrange for their collection.

 |Sample delivery||Sample collection|

 |Monday to Friday 8:00am to 4:00pm||Monday to Friday 8:00am to 4:00pm|

 To get accurate classification it may be necessary to damage samples.
 Please tell us in writing if you want samples to remain undamaged.

 You must decide which commodity code you think is most suitable for your goods.
 For advice concerning the classification of goods contact the Tariff Classification Service.
 See also Notice 600 Classifying your Imports or Exports.

 A BTI ruling is free, but you may have to pay the costs of: